Sabyrtooth: Members

 Abi Mae was born in Oxford, England.
 She was the lead singer and bassist of all-girl punk band, Jade Banger.
 She is a proficient bass, guitar and piano player.

-Mae's musical arrangement, "Special Guest", is featured in the film The Hammer, based on the life of UFC champion Matt Hamill.
+Her musical arrangement, "Special Guest", is featured in the film The Hammer, based on the life of UFC champion Matt Hamill.
 Abi Mae has previously collaborated with She & Him, Band of Horses, Rusty Anderson, Abe Laboriel, Jr., the Foo Fighters and Kris Kristofferson.
-Mae is one of a handful of female front-women who have performed at Ozzfest [music festival].